-I’m Parnashree from Miami Physio and I’m going to explain what exactly is frozen shoulder, and the best way of treating it.
+I’m Parnashree from Miami and Lakelands Physio and I’m going to explain what exactly is frozen shoulder, and the best way of treating it.

 What is frozen shoulder?